Central Illinois

 Central Illinois is a region of the U.S. state of Illinois that consists of the entire central third of the state, divided from north to south.
 Also known as the Heart of Illinois, it is characterized by small towns and mid-sized cities.
 Agriculture, particularly corn and soybeans, as well as educational institutions and manufacturing centers, figure prominently.

+A total of 45 counties are typically considered to be within Central Illinois, with a population of 1,874,635 as of the 2020 U.S. census.
 Major cities include Peoria, Springfield (the state capital), Decatur, Quincy, Champaign–Urbana, Bloomington–Normal, Galesburg, and Danville.

 Geography

 Historically prairie, Central Illinois is generally flat and includes Douglas County, the state's flattest.
 The region also hosts a variety of man-made lakes, including Lake Shelbyville, Lake Springfield, Clinton Lake and Lake Decatur.
 Major rivers in the region include the Illinois, Middle Fork of the Vermilion, Kaskaskia, Sangamon and Mississippi rivers.

 Protected areas

 Central Illinois is home to many protected areas, many related to Abraham Lincoln.
 The Lincoln's New Salem State Historic Site showcases the town where Lincoln started his life as a politician.
 The Lincoln Home National Historic Site operated by the National Park Service is a national park featuring Lincoln's Springfield home.
 Chautauqua National Wildlife Refuge is a protected area where thousands of waterfowl and shorebirds live.
 There are many other state parks and National Wildlife Refuges in the region.